You are here

 (g) The anticipated enrollment in a full-day kindergarten program, including the percentage of eligible children in the school district that will choose to enroll in the program.

-(3) Each local board of education shall submit its plan to phase in a full-day kindergarten program to the department of education on or before February 1, 2008.
-Any school district that has developed a full-day kindergarten plan within the five years prior to May 9, 2007, may submit the previously developed plan to the department in lieu of developing a plan pursuant to this section.
+(3) Each local board of education that is not offering a full-day kindergarten educational program as of the 2019-20 school year shall submit its plan to phase in a full-day kindergarten educational program to the department of education on or before July 1, 2020.
+A school district that has developed a full-day kindergarten plan within the five years before July 1, 2020, may submit the previously developed plan to the department in lieu of developing a plan pursuant to this section.

-(a) Require a child to attend a full day of kindergarten;
+(a) Requires a child to attend a full day of kindergarten; or

-(b) Prohibit a school district from offering a half-day kindergarten program; or
+(b) Prohibits a school district from offering a half-day kindergarten educational program.

 (1) (a) Except as otherwise provided in subsection (2) of this section, every child who has attained the age of six years on or before August 1 of each year and is under the age of seventeen years, except as provided by this section, shall attend public school for at least the following number of hours during each school year: